 People travel from all over NYC to my neighborhood spot, The Bagel Hole.
-Truthfully, these are not my go-to bagels.
-But there is a steady stream of hot bagels throughout the day, and you really can’t beat a fresh bagel.
-So get on the subway and come to Park Slope, Brooklyn.
-But note that the store closes at 3 p.m. every day.
+Truthfully, these are not my go-to bagels but there is a steady stream of hot bagels throughout the day, and you really can’t beat a fresh bagel.
+So, get on the subway and come to Park Slope, Brooklyn.
+The Bagel Hole closes at 3 p.m. every day.

 The Outlier: Montreal bagels in NYC are like thin crust pizza in Chicago.
 It just isn’t done.
 But Black Seed Bagels, which makes the smaller, flatter Montreal-style bagels, has won over many jaded New Yorkers.

 Black Seed bagels are boiled in water that has honey in it.
-And there is a gluten-free version.
+There’s also a gluten-free version.
 In just six years, Black Seed has opened seven locations, in the Financial District, East Village, Chelsea Market, Rockefeller Center, Nolita, Nomad and Brooklyn.

 Ess-a-Bagel, around since 1976, makes Kosher, vegan bagels.
-The name of this Midtown East store means eat a bagel (in Yiddish), and you’ll definitely want to!
+The name of this Midtown East store means eat a bagel in Yiddish.
+You’ll definitely want to eat one of these bagels!
 If you are in a hurry to eat, you can go to the express line.
 Bagels won’t be cut or toasted on the express line, but they will be warm from the oven.

-TravelingMom Tip: Although they have blueberry bagels, do not order them, unless you don’t mind being labeled an out-of-towner.
+TravelingMom Tip: Although H&H makes blueberry bagels, do not order them, unless you don’t mind being labeled an out-of-towner.

 Shelsky’s, the newest bagel shop on the list, makes the grade because of the salt and pepper bagel.
 This niche bagel sells out early.
 It took us five attempts to get the bagel and I only live half a mile away.

-Although Shelsky’s seems old school, the bagel store has only been around for two years, and has several gluten free varieties.
+Although Shelsky’s seems old school, they’ve only been around for two years.
+They also offer several gluten free varieties.
 There is also a Sichuan pepper bialy I’ve yet to try.
 Shelsky’s has fantastic smoked fish.
 In fact, its original store opened in Cobble Hill in 2013 specializing in lox, sable and whitefish.

-My go to spot, despite the recent appearance of a low carb bagel.
-(What’s up with that?)
+This is my go-to spot, despite the recent appearance of a low carb bagel.
+What’s up with that?

 There are whole wheat everything bagels for a little fiber along with the perfectly chewy great bagel.
-And if you are a vegan missing your scallion cream cheese, there is scallion tofu that mimics the dairy version.
+If you’re a vegan missing your scallion cream cheese, there is scallion tofu that mimics the dairy version.

 Barney Greengrass, on the Upper West Side, and Sadelle’s in Soho, both have great bagels.
-They are not bagel shops, but if you want a sit down meal, these are the go-to places.
+They are not bagel shops, but if you want a sit down meal that includes a bagel these are the go-to places.

 What to Order on a Bagel

-You may have heard the term bagel with a schmear.
-This is the cream cheese that is slathered on a bagel.
-Order this and you’ll stand out like a country bumpkin.
-If you want cream cheese, say “cream cheese.”
+You may have heard the term bagel with a “schmear.”
+The schmear refers to the cream cheese slathered on a bagel but nothing says “tourist” like ordering your bagel with a schmear.
+If you want cream cheese, just ask for cream cheese.
+Simple.

 Egg and cheese is also nice on a bagel.
 If smoked fish seems too out there, try tuna fish.

-When my youngest daughter was little, she liked nothing on an everything.
+When my youngest daughter was little, she liked nothing on an everything bagel.
 You can’t order an everything plain because plain is a type of bagel.
 An everything bagel has onion and garlic flakes, salt, poppy and sesame seeds on the outside.